 Fund issuers carefully consider these options with an eye toward maintaining sufficient cash holdings in the fund to meet redemption requests.
 If the issuer chooses to sell underlying securities, any unrealized gains crystalize, becoming capital gain distributions that impact all the mutual fund’s investors in taxable accounts.
 To the extent the fund has losses, it can use them to offset capital gains.
 (For investors in qualified accounts, reinvested distributions aren’t taxable.)

-These are the most basic mechanisms that allow for ETFs’ tax efficiency and, when appropriate, can be leveraged in portfolio construction tools, such as tax-lot management and tax-loss harvesting, to further enhance ETFs’ tax advantages.
-We’ll explore these additional sources of tax efficiency in an upcoming article.
+These are the most basic mechanisms that allow for ETFs’ tax efficiency and, when appropriate, can be leveraged in portfolio construction tools, such as tax-loss harvesting, to further enhance ETFs’ tax advantages.

-In this video, Scott Davis, ETF product lead at Capital Group, examines the myth that active ETFs can’t be as tax efficient as index ETFs.
+In this video, Scott Davis, ETF director at Capital Group, examines the myth that active ETFs can’t be as tax efficient as index ETFs.
 He also discusses how Capital Group manages its ETFs to help investors pursue the tax advantages offered by the ETF vehicle.

 For additional information about ETFs, contact your Capital Group representative.